I may get paid commission for purchases made after clicking a link in this post.

 This feature allows Yoast to perform a few optimisations to the way SEO data is stored.
 This feature also enables the Text Link Counter which counts links to and from your posts.
 This is especially useful for creating and improving Cornerstone Content.
 Simply click to activate this feature.

 I hope you can see that by setting up your Yoast SEO plugin properly you can ensure Google (and other search engines) crawls your site more efficiently and indexes only the content that you actually WANT to appear in search results.
 It also ensures you keep on top of crawl errors and redirects and gives you the maximum value from social shares.

 Setting up the Yoast SEO plugin PROPERLY is a vital part of your SEO strategy.
 But it’s only one element of SEO.

-If you want to learn more about using the other features of the Yoast plugin – for example the keyword and readability traffic lights, do read this article on how to use the Yoast SEO plugin to grow your blog.
+If you want to learn more about using the other features of the Yoast plugin – for example the keyword and readability traffic lights, do read this article on how to use the Yoast SEO plugin to optimise a blog post.

 If you want to learn more practical ways to improve your SEO, then do check out my beginner’s guide to SEO for bloggers.

 If you have any questions about this tutorial or SEO in general, don’t hesitate to ask.
 Just pop your question in the comments below…